magicleap/MRTK-MagicLeapOne/Assets/MRTK MagicLeap/README.md

 1. Delete existing the following folders:
     - `Assets/MRTK-MagicLeap`
     - `Assets/MagicLeap-Tools` (If present)

-2. If you are upgrading to a newer version of both MRTK and the MRTK Magic Leap, follow the instructions on [Microsofts Upgrade Guide](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/updates-deployment/updating?view=mrtkunity-2021-05) to update the MRTK components.
+1. If you are upgrading to a newer version of both MRTK and the MRTK Magic Leap, follow the instructions on [Microsoft's MRTK Upgrade Guide](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/updates-deployment/updating?view=mrtkunity-2021-05) to update the MRTK components.
 Otherwise, continue to the next step.

-3. Download the latest version of the MRTK package from the [release section](https://github.com/magicleap/MRTK-MagicLeap/releases) on the GitHub page.
+1. Download the latest version of the MRTK MAgic Leap package from the [releases section](https://github.com/magicleap/MRTK-MagicLeap/releases) on the GitHub page.

-4. Import the newly downloaded package into your Unity project.
+1. Import the newly downloaded package into your Unity project.

 # Notes